evennia/evennia/CODING_STYLE.md

         c (list): A list argument
         d (bool, optional): An optional keyword argument

+    Kwargs:
+        test (list): A test keyword

     Returns:
         e (str): The result of the function

     Raises:
-        failed (RuntimeException): If there is a critical error, this is raised.
+        RuntimeException: If there is a critical error, this is raised.
-        io error (IOError): This is only raised if there is a problem with the database.
+        IOError: This is only raised if there is a problem with the database.

     Notes: